vighneshiyer/research-notes/simcommand.md

 - Opportunistic time travel - when 2 threads are waiting on different amounts of cycles, can we just travel to min(cyc1, cyc2)
     - Transactors (Accelera spec called SCE-MI)

+#### Even Later

 - Benchmark data structures in SystemVerilog vs Scala (dicts, lists, fixed width arrays)
 - Logging / error / warning primitives in the Command ADT (https://github.com/zio/zio-logging)
     - Separate logging backend from frontend (frontend is just a simple Log primitive + verification specific limits, backend can be log4j or others)